Med-ELOMARI/ETTools-/README.md

 # ETTools
+## a newbie project - 2015
 Usage : put a text file named 'Input.txt' next to it

-ETTools a C++ programme can mannage Millions of emails in seconds , the available options are :
+ETTools a C++ programme can mannage huge amount of emails in seconds , the available options are :

         -Filtring
         With a list of custome emails from major email service provider the script can make a quick statistique of the Input.txt to count the number of each email provider So the output will be the chosen list of emails and it support :